 Compare broadband prices before switching

 Always compare broadband prices before switching.
-Advertising Standards Authority (ASA) regulations mean providers now have to include any landline costs within headline prices.
+Providers typically include any landline costs within their headline prices.
 However, broadband tariffs will vary according to speed.
 Do you really need super-fast broadband?
 Are multiple people using broadband at the same time?
 Do you only need broadband or do you want a bundled deal, which includes TV, too?

 Work out what speed you need

 Speed is a critical consideration when choosing your broadband package.
-Standard broadband packages in the UK use ADSL technology and transmit data over BT’s Openreach phone network.
 Speeds will vary according to how far you are from the exchange.
 Fibre optic broadband delivers broadband over plastic or glass fibre cables promising much faster broadband speeds.

 Limited vs unlimited plans

-The majority of broadband packages are unlimited so you can download as much as you want without hitting a cap and incurring extra charges.
-To choose a limited package you’d need to be using the Internet a very small amount, maybe an hour or so each day to browse the web, but no video streaming, music streaming or online gaming.
+Many broadband packages have unlimited packages, so (assuming reasonable usage) you can download as much as you want without hitting a cap and incurring extra charges.
+To choose a limited package, you’d want to be using the Internet a limited amount, maybe an hour or so each day to browse the web, but no video streaming, music streaming or online gaming.
 You might save money with a capped or limited broadband package but it’s unlikely to save you much and we’d recommend unlimited broadband for peace of mind.

 You can buy other services with a broadband package

-Bundled deals, which include TV and landline, are available from a range of providers including BT, TalkTalk, Sky and Virgin Media.
-You can save money by bundling TV and broadband together.
-Sky and Virgin Media offer packages that include premium channels, which are perfect for telly addicts.
+Bundled deals, which include TV and landline, are available from a range of providers.
+You may be able to save money by bundling TV and broadband together.

 Those who like to chat should shop around for broadband and landline packages.